winningproduct/learn-portal/content/4-plan/01-engineering-process.md

 ---
 title: "Project Process"
 metaTitle: "Project Process | WP"
-metaDescription: "A process is a set of activities that are interrelated or that interact with one another.
-Processes use resources to transform inputs into outputs.
-Processes are interconnected because the output from one process often becomes the input for another process."
+metaDescription: "It is a set of related activities that helps to produce a product or a service.
+It can be divided into different phases to manage and improve the product and the project team"

 metaTags:
   - Immerse